-Connecting in small groups to have fun learning new skills
+Connecting in small groups to have stimulating learning experiences

 Through this programme we support a passionate volunteer to turn their idea into inspiration sessions for children and young people.
 Through routine interactions over a defined period, children or youth are introduced to a new skill or hobby, enabling them to uncover their interests and unique talents.

 Our new favorite since the COVID pandemic is our Storytime circles.
 Through our Zoom Room we create a safe nurturing space for the children, family members and volunteers to connect through the love of stories.
 Learning through this our Play Ambassadors are are starting to run in person Storytime Circles to their communities.